 This is an example for users that have purchased only once in the last month:

-Even though you can do a basic and inexact calculation using only the data found in Google Analytics, using Littledata’s ReCharge connection lets you see a complete picture of your marketing efforts over the entire customer cycle, because the recurring transactions are included.
+Even though you can do a basic and inexact calculation using only the data found in Google Analytics, using Littledata's ReCharge connection or Bold connection lets you see a complete picture of your marketing efforts over the entire customer cycle, because the recurring transactions are included.